Are you new to hiking and are wondering how to tell if hiking boots are too big?

 4.Your toe is in pain as you descend downhill.

 This is a tricky indication as it could also mean that your hiking boots are too small.
-It is normal to experience a tiny shift forward but if your toe slides too much forward and jams the front of your boots causing pain, that is another sign that your hiking boots are too big.
+It is normal to experience a tiny shift forward but if your toe slides too much forward and jams the front of your boots causing pain, that is another sign that your hiking boots slightly too big.

-How Are Hiking Boots Supposed To Fit?
+How Do Hiking Boots Fit?

 Hiking boots that fit make your foot feel snug at every point whether it is the front at the toe box, sideways, or at the back of the heel.
 They should not feel tight or suffocate your foot and there should be enough room for your toes to wriggle.